Laxmination/Step-by-Step-Python/Chapter 7/Step7.md

 - The region that a variable is recognized
 - A variable is only available from inside the region it is created.
 - A global and locally scoped versions of a variable can be crated.
+- The preference of variable is in sequence of Local, Enclosing, Global, Built-in.